The Who Sell Out: Background

-In his book Maximum R & B, Who confidant Richard Barnes claims to have come up with the idea of the band recording commercial jingles after their cover of the Batman theme appeared on the Ready Steady Who EP.
-Barnes posited the idea to Roger Daltrey, whose similar suggestions to Pete Townshend were allegedly met with derision.

-Initially, the band's follow-up to A Quick One was to be titled Who's Lily after their recent single "Pictures of Lily."
-Early cuts such as a cover of "Summertime Blues," the Coke jingles, and the instrumental "Sodding About," showed the influence of Track Records label-mate Jimi Hendrix on Townshend's guitar playing.
+Initially, the band's follow-up to A Quick One was to be titled Who's Lily after their recent single "Pictures of Lily".
+Early cuts, such as a cover of "Summertime Blues", the Coke jingles, and the instrumental "Sodding About", showed the influence of Track Records label-mate Jimi Hendrix on Townshend's guitar playing.

 Even before the group had formed, the members of the Who had been profoundly influenced by rock 'n' roll appearing on the radio.
-The BBC did not broadcast much contemporary music at the time, which was left to stations like Radio Luxembourg and then pirate radio stations such as Radio Caroline, Radio Scotland and Wonderful Radio London.
+The BBC did not broadcast much contemporary music at the time, which was left to stations like Radio Luxembourg and then-pirate radio stations such as Radio Caroline, Radio Scotland and Wonderful Radio London.
 By the end of 1966, the Who had achieved commercial success owing to the mod movement that made up a significant section of the group's early audience.
 However, the movement was fading, and the TV show Ready, Steady, Go that had boosted the group to fame had been cancelled.
 The group started touring the US the following year, and started to achieve success with their live act.

 In summer 1967, the group's managers Kit Lambert and Chris Stamp suggested the band could create a concept album based on pirate radio and structure it in the same manner as that, or a typical US AM radio station.
 As pirate radio had been influential to mods, it was felt particularly appropriate to pay tribute to it.
 As well as the music, the inter-song announcements and jingles were a key component of radio, so it was decided to include a selection of humorous asides on the album.
+In his book Maximum R & B, Who confidant Richard Barnes claims he came up with the idea of the band recording commercial jingles after their cover version of the Batman theme appeared on the Ready Steady Who EP.
+Barnes posited the idea to Roger Daltrey, whose similar suggestions to Pete Townshend were allegedly met initially with derision.
+However, Townshend later claimed in his memoir that he came up with the concept for the album.

-The Marine Broadcasting Offences Act came into effect at midnight on 14 August 1967, outlawing all pirate stations (except for Radio Caroline (North And South)) and strengthening the album's effect as a tribute.
+The Marine, &c., Broadcasting (Offences) Act 1967 came into effect at midnight on 14 August 1967, outlawing all pirate stations (except for Radio Caroline North and South) and strengthening the album's effect as a tribute.
 The aspect separated the Who from their contemporaries in the developing underground rock scene, both musically and stylistically.

 Writing and recording

-The first song to be written specifically for the concept was "Jaguar", paying tribute to the car, which was quickly followed by an instrumental the group had recorded for Coca-Cola.
-"Armenia City in the Sky" was written by a friend of the band, John "Speedy" Keen.
 According to music critic Richie Unterberger, The Who Sell Out featured "jubilant" psychedelic pop music that veers between "melodic mod pop and powerful instrumentation", while Edna Gundersen from USA Today said the album's style was power pop.